CMLPlatform/relab/CONTRIBUTING.md

    The API is now available at <http://127.0.0.1:8000>.

    You can log in with the superuser details specified in the `.env` file.
-This gives you access to:

-   - Interactive API documentation at <http://127.0.0.1:8000/swagger/full>
+This gives you access to the interactive API documentation at <http://127.0.0.1:8000/swagger/full>
-   - Admin panel for database management at <http://127.0.0.1:8000/dashboard>

 #### Documentation Setup